din14970/personal-site/content/pages/home.md

 <div class="row">
 <div class="col">
 My name is Niels.
+I'm interested in a lot of things related to science and tech.
+Currently, I work as a data engineer at Data Minded, a consultancy based in Leuven, where I build cloud native big-data solutions for startups and enterprise.
+Before going into data engineering I was a researcher in materials science and electron microscopy.
+I did my Ph.D. in physics at the University of Antwerp and the Belgian Nuclear Research Center, after which I did a post-doc at the Max-Planck-Institute für Eisenforschung in Düsseldorf, Germany.
-I'm an experimental materials scientist and electron microscopist, as well as an enthusiast for everything related to python, data, computing, Linux and open source.
-I've done research on metals and alloys, radiation effects in nuclear materials, small-scale microstructural characterization, and advanced scanning transmission electron microscopy methods.
-I've also developed some python tools to facilitate a number of workflows for experimentalists, and have contributed to some established open source projects in my field.
-Currently, I'm working as a post-doc in the advanced electron microscopy group of Dr. C. Liebscher at the Max-Planck-Institute für Eisenforschung in Düsseldorf, Germany.
+I researched metals and alloys, radiation effects in nuclear materials, small-scale microstructural characterization, and advanced scanning transmission electron microscopy methods.
+I've been a longtime enthusiast of python, data, high performance computing, Linux and open source software.
+This website is a little side project where I want to write about things that interest me and share random things I learned.
 </div>

 <div class="col-md-auto">